PrathmeshSadake/Predicting-Credit-Card-Approvals/README.md

 # Predicting Credit Card Approvals
-**Machine learning model to predict if a credit card application will get approved.**
+**Machine learning model to predict if a credit card application will get approved or not.**

 **Project Description**